Video game modding: Legal status

 Another concern is the use of copyrighted material owned by another company, such as a mod for Quake themed around Alien vs. Predator which was legally contested by 20th Century Fox.
 At least one modder received legal action from Mattel for the unauthorised use of the character Thomas the Tank Engine in a The Elder Scrolls V: Skyrim mod.
 Some modders regard the use of copyrighted material in mods to be part of a "moral economy", often settling on a system of shared ownership, where mods and code are freely shared with the common good in mind.
 "Moral ownership" over games they play leads modders to appropriate proprietary material and ignore copyright altogether.
 It has been argued that total conversion mods may be covered in the United States under the concept of fair use.
 Modding can be compared to the open-source-software movement and open-source video game development.
 In 2006, Second Life generated interest from its focus of user-generated content (mods) and how intellectual property rights to this content remained with the creator.
 Second Life players are able to sell these items in an in-game market.

 Literature on user-generated content in video games in the context of UK and European copyright law is limited.
 Scholarship mostly concerns the liabilities of intermediaries who provide this content rather than creators themselves.

-The U.K. National Crime Agency reported that modding can act as a pathway to cybercrime.
+The UK National Crime Agency reported that modding can act as a pathway to cybercrime.
 In 2015, members from GTAForums, a Grand Theft Auto fan site, reported instances of malware being circulated through mods written for Grand Theft Auto V. Two of the mods in question, "Angry Planes" and "No Clip", came with malicious code for loading a remote access tool and a keylogger for stealing Facebook and Steam account credentials.